himansurathi/Download-UVA-and-Codechef-files/README.md

 # Download-UVA-files
-Download all the problems of UVA Online Judge from its website
+The problems of UVA online judge are structured in various folders and where numbered sequentially.The main aim of this small python script is to ***successfully download all the problem files in pdf format*** in our computer hard drive.

 There is a collection of all problems in pdf format available in this [link](https://uva.onlinejudge.org/index.php?option=com_onlinejudge&Itemid=8&category=1)

-	The problems of UVA online judge are structured in various folders and where numbered sequentially.
-The main aim of this small python script is to successfully download all the problem files in pdf format in our computer hard drive.

 ### Motivation